-In late February 2020 I started down the west coast of Tasmania from Strahan to Melaleuca.
-The walk is a good balance of difficult, dangerous, and beautiful.
-Chapman sold me on the trek in his guide by saying that only person completes it every three years or so.
+In February/March 2020 I walked down the west coast of Tasmania from Strahan to Melaleuca.
+A good balance of difficult, dangerous, and beautiful.
+Chapman sold me on the trek in his guidebook by saying that only one person completes it every three years.
 As anticipated I did not see anyone until the Port Davey track near the end.

-I took a few hours side trip to the Cape Sorrell lighthouse after being dropped off at the Hells Gates jetty
+I took a side trip to the Cape Sorrell lighthouse after being dropped off at the Hells Gates jetty

 After visiting the lighthouse the coastal walking was fairly straightforward to reach Dunes beach